Discover picturesque Croatia islands while island hopping

 Island hopping on Croatian islands

-The best way to experience Croatia islands is by island hopping.
+The best way to experience Croatia's islands is by island hopping.
 The island world of the Adriatic in Croatia is diverse.
-We saw that on a trip on the coastal road.
-This led from Montenegro up to Rijeka.
-We saw islands with bays where nobody lives.
+We saw this while traveling on the coastal road.
+This led from Montenegro all the way up to Rijeka.
+We saw islands with bays where no one lives.
 Small.
 Hidden.
 Lonely.
 Quiet.
-Discovered islands that are a world of their own.
-With cities.
-Fishing villages.
-Farmers and wineries.
-Particularly noticeable are the rocky islets on which no life seems to exist.
-On these the eye sees nothing but rocks and rubble.
+Discovered islands that are a world in themselves.
+With cities. fishing villages. farmers and wineries.
+The rocky islands on which no life seems to exist are particularly striking.
+The eye sees nothing but rocks and rubble.
 Kilometer long.
-A wasteland made of stone.
-On the other hand, looks very different the Croatia sights in the south of Istria .
+A wasteland of stone.
+However, it looks completely different the Croatia sights in the south of Istria .

 When driving along the coast, you can only see Croatian islands from a distance.
-If you visit one of these islands, you will only see this one island.
+If you visit one of these islands, you will only see that one island.
 A vacation in which you visit several islands is therefore exciting.
-From Split is also a Day trip to several islands * possible.
+From Split, a day trip to several islands is also possible.
 This is the only way to experience their diversity.
-Learn how different they are.
-Get to know your bays, cities and people.
-Bathe on their shores.
-Wander over their hills.
+Find out how different they are.
+Get to know their bays, cities and people.
+Swim on their coasts.
+Hike over their hills.
 Stroll through the cities.
-Try specialties in their markets.
+Try specialties at their markets.
 Or chill out in their bars and restaurants.

 We have looked around, where you can experience this particularly easily.
 The mainland cities of Trogir or Split are good starting points for island hopping on the Croatian islands.
 They are close to each other and not only offer good connections to Croatia islands.
 They are also worth seeing and a trip in and of themselves.
 Greta recommends Travel tips for Split.